-RISe consists of six modules: Animal Care, Biosafety, Conflict of Interest (COI), Extended Reporting (ExR), Grants Administration and Human Ethics.
+RISe consists of seven modules: Animal Care, Biosafety, Conflict of Interest (COI), Extended Reporting (ExR), Grants Administration, Human Ethics and Radiation.
 Open the modules below to find out more about each one.

 UBC recognizes that involving animals in teaching and research is a privilege, not a right.
 A series of procedures and policies are strictly enforced, internally and externally, to ensure that animal care is a primary consideration in meeting the goals of teaching and research.
 Any research or teaching conducted at UBC or by persons affiliated with the UBC that involve the use of animals (including fish) must conform to UBC Policies #87 (Research) and #91 (Purchase of Animals for Research and Teaching) and must have the approval of the UBC Animal Care Committee.

 If you are a researcher seeking assistance or further information, please contact: Lynn Macdonald, Manager, Animal Care & Biosafety Committees (604-827-5111) or Fred Woo, Assistant Manager, Animal Care & Biosafety (604-827-5115).
 Further information is available on the UBC Animal Care Services website.
 If you are a member of the community seeking general information about animal research at UBC, please visit www.animalresearch.ubc.ca.

 Any activities conducted at UBC facilities or affiliated institutions that involve biohazardous materials must be reviewed and approved by the UBC Biosafety Committee prior to the start of the research project.
 This includes research and teaching with: cultured animal cells, cell lines, recombinant DNA, plasmids, parasites, toxins, microorganisms (including viruses and bacteria), and primate body fluids (including blood), and PRIONS.